Hobbs Quilt Batting

 Welcome to week 1 of the Island Batik Ambassador Runner Up blog hop!
 Our challenge for February 2025 is to create a table or bed runner using a new fabric collection.

 I received the Botanical Dreams fabric collection by Jerry Khiev (thanks to Island Batik!) and loved working with this bright and luscious collection!
 Look at all those gorgeous oranges, purples and yellows - it reminds me of sunshine and tropical places!
-Check your local quilt shop that carries Island Batik fabrics for this new collection.
+This fabric collection starts shipping to your local quilt shop this month.

 Botanical Dreams by Jerry Khiev for Island Batik